Copyright Termination Rights — Powered by Federal Law

 File your notice

-We generate your Notice of Termination — the legal document that kicks off the reclaim process — and connect you with vetted entertainment attorneys to review and file it.
+We generate your Notice of Termination and connect you with vetted entertainment attorneys to review and file it properly.

 Own your future